 Resume screening tools also make the recruitment process more accurate.

 Important information can go unnoticed when humans have to manually scan hundreds of resumes.
-You can lose great candidates because of this, or make a costly mis-hire because you failed to properly check a candidate’s credentials.
+You can lose great candidates because of this – or make a costly mis-hire because you failed to properly check a candidate’s credentials.

-All of this saves your company money on:
+Resume screening software saves your company money on:

-Recruitment because you can create shortlists faster and are therefore less likely to miss the best talent
+Recruitment, because you can create shortlists faster and are therefore less likely to miss the best talent

-Work quality because you’re more likely to find a good match for the role
+Work quality, because you’re more likely to find a good match for the role

-Re-hiring because you’re less likely to make a mis-hire
+Re-hiring, because you’re less likely to make a mis-hire

 We now know what resume scanning software is supposed to do.